Fector101/android_notify/README.md

 ## Image Requirements

-- Images must be located within your app's asset folder
+- Images must be located within your app's folder
 - Supported paths are relative to your app's storage path
 - Example: `assets/imgs/icon.png`